DavidPankiewicz/analyzing-the-new-york-subway-dataset/README.md

 # Analyzing and Drawing Conclusions from NYC Subway Ridership Data

+# Executive Summary
+I analyzed data from the MTA on NYC subway ridership to test if more people ride the subway system on rainy days than dry days.
+Using statistical tests and graphic summaries, I conclude that while the distributions of ridership are different at statistically significant level (critical value of 0.05), the differences are very slight and do not make an appreciable difference on the subway system as a whole.
+It is worth noting that almost every other non-weather factor has a much stronger effect on ridership (e.g. location, time of day, etc.).
+Further segmenting of the data may be useful to test if specific stations are more affected by rain than others.

+## Objective
 Note: This project was completed for a Udacity course.
 The PDF of the writeup for Udacity is contained in the folder above.
 The information contained in this README contains the context needed for those unfamiliar with the supporting Udacity course.

-## Objective
-As part of the Udacity course, I was asked to use this dataset to do an analysis and writeup on the following question:
+As part of the Udacity course, I was asked to use this dataset to perform an analysis and writeup on the following question:

 * *Does rain increase subway ridership?*

-However, there are numerous other questions one could explore with this dataset:
+While not examined in this , there are a significant number of other questions one could explore with this dataset.
+Some examples:
 * What times of day are the busiest?
 * Is there a difference between weekday and weekend ridership?
 * What are the most and least used subway stops?